SplendidStrontium/splendidstrontium.github.io/_posts/femputermanchine/2021-03-02-myrtle-viii.md

 > NEITHER DO I BUT...
 I THOUGHT I'D GIVE YOU SOME SPACE.

 <I>MANDARC sets the glass down atop a cork coaster on the low-set table in front of MYRTLE.
 He leaves the room and opens the door to the back right bedroom.
-MYRTLE hears the window's familiar scrape and she knows that he's left the house.</I>
+MYRTLE hears the window's familiar scrape and knows that he's left the house.</I>

+<center>~</center>

 *****

 <i>Soon, the glass of brandy is empty, the sides dripping into a tiny puddle at the bottom.
 Her cigarette is waning, lingering unwanted in her right hand.
-Its buzz flutters away, her sad realization that it doesn't provide the respite it once did.</i>
+Its buzz flutters away, leaving the sad realization that it doesn't provide the respite it once did.</i>

-<i>MYRTLE picks up the cigarette and crushes the embers against the bottom of her black melamine ashtray.
-It sizzles, releasing its last wisps of smoke into the air.</i>
+<i>MYRTLE picks up the cigarette and presses the embers against the bottom of her black melamine ashtray.
+The cigarette sizzles, releasing its last wisps of smoke into the air.</i>

 <i>Her recognition of the crumbled filter fades when she hears KEVIN's car drive up and crush frozen snow beneath its weight.
 The motor whirrs as he shifts gears to parallel park in front of the sidewalk.
 MYRTLE spies the last brandy collecting in the bottom of her cup and takes one last swig.</i>